 You can see the video showcasing the seed-to-sale process below!

-Follow us as we document the 2022 hemp growing season, providing a look at how we truly are a soil to oil CBD company.
+Follow us as we document the 2023 hemp growing season, providing a look at how we truly are a soil-to-oil CBD company.
 Click here to view the videos!

 FAQs